thunderbird89/esf/stories/story-knock-knock.md

 > "Hayes, what's *Gallipoli*'s status?"

 > "Better than *Cardigan*'s," Hayes replied.
 "Fire control is online and tested.
 Both railgun arrays are operational.
-We're loading the last of the torpedo magazines now—*Cardigan*'s entire stock plus our own.
+We're loading the last of the torpedo magazines now - *Cardigan*'s entire stock plus our own.
 We'll have full broadside capability."

 > "Time to launch?"